 This is Regular Thing

 I remember being shocked the summer I taught through them with my students as story after story he gives us both the grace, mercy, and a significant dose of the judgment of God.
-I guess I shouldn’t have.
-Sounds just like the God of the Old Testament and the rest of the New.
+I guess I shouldn’t have, since that sounds just like the God of the Old Testament and the rest of the New.

 Returning again to the parable of the Wicked Tenants, in itself it forms an argument against narrowly restricting our Jesus hermeneutic solely to the time of his first coming.
 There’s Dominical warrant for the idea that we must read his peaceful first coming alongside his more forceful Second Coming where he will, as the creed puts it, ‘judge the quick and the dead.’